upupming/quick-select/README.md

 Time used: 0.0seconds
 ```

-But the `lazy-DEBUG.log` file contains all the steps taken inside the algorithm, it will be useful for you to understand the algorithm quickly.
+But the `lazy-DEBUG.log` file contains all the steps taken during the algorithm, it will be useful for you to understand the algorithm quickly.